GregDoming/WeatherAPI/README.md

 # WeatherAPI
 API to get live weather by zipcode
-Instructions and description on WeatherClient. dsjkfsd
+Instructions and description on WeatherClient Readme.